fragosti/renderproxy/docs/how-it-works.md

 Renderproxy is the easiest way to set up a reverse proxy to any website or endpoint.

-A reverse proxy is software running on a server that forwards requests and responses from an origin server (the server being proxied).
+A reverse proxy is software running on a server that forwards requests to and responses from an origin server (the server being proxied).

 ![reverse proxy](https://www.cloudflare.com/img/learning/cdn/glossary/reverse-proxy/reverse-proxy-flow.svg)